banidrum/loan-backend/README.md

 You can run `npm run build` to build the project and then you can run `npm run start` to start it.

-You can also run the project with `ts-node` if you have it installed, simlpy run `ts-node src/server.ts`
+You can also run the project with `ts-node` if you have it installed, simply run `ts-node src/server.ts`

 ## How to run tests

-To run the tests, run `npm run test`
+To run the unit tests, run `npm run test`